While You Slept: The Whole God Issue So Far

 These three arguments had a devastating effect on belief in God among intellectual influencers in the Western world in the decades that followed, assisted by the emergence of various relativistic perspectives such as pragmatism, subjectivism, social constructivism, conventionalism, naturalized epistemology, and postmodernist perspectives generally.
 It is clear that by the beginning of the 1970s Antony Flew was, far and away, the greatest and most influential atheist mind in history.

-These arguments are based on the entire comprehensive system of deductive argumentation rules, formal logic, and general empirically-informed rationality, which, when taken together, prove God's existence in such a way, that any opposition to it, assumes all the same God level, and God like, characteristics about general rationality itself, in that same process of trying to argue against it.
-So this reflexive, metatheoretic moral criterion argument, reveals an ultimate level of moral goodness that is necessarily already assumed in all possible analysis, including all possible moral analysis.
+So this reflexive, metatheoretic, moral criterion argument, reveals an ultimate level of moral goodness that must already be assumed in any analysis including moral analysis.
 And that is the same system of inquiry that you are assuming at this very moment, as you analyze, what I am saying.

-Consequently.
-Traditional arguments cannot possibly prove God's goodness, nor can any other possible argument, because all possible arguments for the goodness of God must already assume that it is an obligating, ultimate moral good to always try to think in an empirically-informed rational way in general, whether about God or anything else.
+Consequently, traditional arguments cannot possibly prove God's goodness, nor can any other possible argument, because all possible arguments for the goodness of God must already assume that it is an obligating, ultimate moral good to always try to think in an empirically-informed rational way in general, whether about God or anything else.
 And that must be done in order to survive, in order to reflect, and in order to thrive in a commonly real world.
-And a prior moral ideal that we must always, already assume in analysis itself, to be the ideal good by which all things are to be first, morally and ethically evaluated, second, the necessary instrument of all our knowledge of reality in a timelessly necessary intuition of the total, and third, is indistinguishable from a morally good, ultimate, and perfect, mind, or Logos.
+And a prior moral ideal that we must always already assume in analysis itself, to be the ideal good by which all things are to be first, morally and ethically evaluated, second, the necessary instrument of all our knowledge of reality in a timelessly necessary intuition of the total, and third, is indistinguishable from a morally good, ultimate, and perfect, mind, or Logos.
 Or God.

 1 The Fake Problem of Evil